-A. Overview of Results
+1.1 Overview of Results

 We start by analyzing the asymptotics of I/O in Pagh and PCF, aiming to achieve an understanding of their strengths and weaknesses.
-While the former has a simple model, the overhead of the latter is a complex function of the acyclic orientation $\theta$ , the resulting directed graph $G{\theta}$ , and specific traversal order of nodes in each triangle.
+While the former has a simple model, the latter is a complex function of the acyclic orientation θ , the resulting directed graph G{θ} , and specific traversal order of nodes in each triangle.
 We derive the exact overhead of PCF; however, this formula proves difficult for closed-form analysis.
-We therefore obtain tight upper/lower bounds on its growth rate, which are then used in the comparison against Pagh.
-In general, PCF has the highest advantage when the graph is sparse, the variance of out-degree is small, and RAM is growing slowly with the number of edges m.
+We therefore obtain tight bounds on its growth rate, which are then used in the comparison against Pagh.

+This analysis shows how the scaling rate of average degree, memory size, and variance of out-degree affect which method is better.
+In general, PCF has the highest advantage when the graph is sparse (i.e., the average degree is low), the variance of out-degree is small, and RAM is growing slowly with the number of edges m.
 Pagh wins when these conditions are reversed.
-As the number of nodes $n \to \infty$ , our results demonstrate that under the best scenario for PCF, it beats Pagh by a factor of n.
-In the worst case, it loses by a factor of $\sqrt{n}$ .
+As the number of nodes $n \to \infty$, our results demonstrate that under the best scenario for PCF, it beats Pagh by a factor of n.
+In the worst case, it loses by a factor of \sqrt{n} .
+We also prove existence of graphs where PCF scales I/O no faster than Pagh for all memory sizes; however, the opposite is possible as well.

 Our investigation reveals that each method brings a significant amount of redundant edges into RAM, but they do so under different conditions.
 This gives hope that a single method can combine the strengths of these techniques and simultaneously avoid their individual drawbacks.
 To this end, we first generalize graph partitioning to cover all possible ways to execute vertex/edge iterators in external memory.
-Not surprisingly, both Pagh and PCF, as well as previous techniques based on MGT [11], [14], are all special cases of this unifying framework.
+Not surprisingly, both Pagh and PCF, as well as previous techniques based on MGT [12], [16], are all special cases of this unifying framework.
 Under its umbrella, we then create a particular scheme, which we call Trigon, that leverages the lessons learned from the preceding analysis.
 We show that Trigon's I/O is never worse, and in many cases much better, than either of its predecessors.
-Not only that, but it is also the first method that allows balancing between I/O and CPU cost in order to achieve the smallest runtime.
+Not only that, but it is also the first method that allows balancing I/O and CPU cost in order to achieve the smallest runtime.